 When the number of students admitted to the program exceeds the number that can be accommodated in the clinical practicum, students are placed on an alternate list and informed they can complete their practicum should space become available, or they are given preference for a subsequent semester.
 Students receive a letter stating they are an alternate; they sign and return the letter acknowledging alternate status.

 The University of Alaska Anchorage is affiliated with clinical sites throughout the state of Alaska.
 Students training at clinical sites outside of Anchorage may incur additional costs related to travel and housing.
 The practicum coordinator will ask for volunteers to train outside of Anchorage.
 If there are no volunteers GPA in the MEDT courses will be used to select students for those sites.
 If a student is unable or unwilling to go outside of Anchorage, they will be placed on the alternate list and given preference for a subsequent semester.

 Complete all 21 credits of support courses for the Medical Laboratory Technology major with a minimum grade of C.

-A total of 70-71 credits is required for the degree.
+A minimum of 70 credits is required for the degree.